robbert-vdh/yabridge/README.md

 ### Downgrading Wine

-There have been some regressions in Wine since Wine 6.4.
+There have been a couple of small regressions in Wine after Wine 6.4.
 If you run into software or a plugin that does not work correctly with the current version of Wine Staging, then you may want to try downgrading to an earlier version of Wine.
 This can be done as follows:

 - On Debian, Ubuntu, Linux Mint and other apt-based distros, you can use the